risicle/nix-heuristic-gc/README.md

    from perfect and may even be disabled on your filesystem.
  - This may not work (at all) well with both `keep-derivations` and `keep-outputs` nix settings enabled.
+ - This is unable to delete invalid paths (i.e. the partial products of failed builds) because libnixstore lacks the interface to precisely request such a thing.
  - If it breaks, you get to keep both parts.
 That said, there shouldn't be any real _danger_ of e.g. deleting something that the existing GC wouldn't delete as we effectively just wrap the existing GC commands at a cpp-level.